-In order to help children become independent readers and writers, the grade 1 reading and writing program follows a comprehensive, balanced literacy model.
+In order to help children become independent readers and writers, the grade 2 reading and writing program follows a comprehensive, balanced literacy model.
 In balanced literacy classrooms, teachers incorporate reading, writing, speaking and listening into the instructional program.
 Teachers read aloud to students.
 Students participate in shared reading together with other members of their class.
 They work in small, guided reading groups to read at their instructional level and receive explicit instruction on the skills of phonics, vocabulary, fluency and comprehension.
 Students also spend time reading real literature independently.

 As students are developing basic reading skills, they are also using their knowledge of letters and sounds to write.
-Students write often, using a process called "Kid Writing," which embeds the teaching of phonics into the process of spelling and writing.
+Students write often, using a process which teaches them the processes of drafting, revising, editing and publishing.
 Students also use the writing process to begin developing research skills.

 As a foundation for their reading and writing instruction, students learn letter formation through the Fundations handwriting program.
-Information on how letters are taught is available on our district website as well as in the "Learning to Read and Write in the Primary Classroom" booklet
+Information on how letters are taught is available on our district website as well as in the "Learning to Read and Write in the Primary Classroom" booklet.